ARTS-Laboratory/Drone-Delivered-Vibration-Sensor/README.md

 #  image: deplyment and structure vibration signiture along with delivary trajectory.

-# remember to copy the library to your arduino libraries folder!!!
+# remember to copy the library to your arduino libraries folder before compiling the code onto the sensor package